EnokiUN/shit-dapi-wrapper/README.md

 A Blazingly Fast (:rocket::rocket::rocket:) discord API wrapper so shit it makes your bot say shit uncontrollably.

-usage: clone this repo and change the token and the ID on line 102 (probs) (unless you like chaos) also make sure you have all the intents enabled on the dev portal cuz uhhhhhh.
+usage: clone this repo and change the token and the ID (unless you like chaos) also make sure you have all the intents enabled on the dev portal cuz uhhhhhh.